rkusa/nested-observe/README.md

 - **root** - the root of the nested structure
 - **path** - a [JSON Pointer](http://tools.ietf.org/html/rfc6901) (absolute from the root) to the changed property

+### Debugging

+By default, `Object.observe` ignores errors occuring during change record delivery.
+To simplify debugging, you can set `Nested.debug = true`, which will log such errors to the console.

 ## MIT License

 Copyright (c) 2014 Markus Ast